markhazleton/FastEndpointApi/README.md

 - **ASP.NET Core**: A cross-platform, high-performance framework for building modern, cloud-based, internet-connected applications.

 This glossary should help junior developers better understand the concepts used throughout this project and in modern API development more broadly.

+## Continuous Integration & Deployment (CI/CD)

+This project uses GitHub Actions to automate building, testing, and deploying the ASP.NET Core application to Azure Web Apps.
+The workflow is defined in `.github/workflows/main_fastendpointsdemo.yml` and includes:

+- **Automatic Build & Test**: On every push to the `main` branch, the workflow restores dependencies, builds the project, and runs tests.
+- **Artifact Publishing**: The build output is published and uploaded as an artifact for deployment.
+- **Azure Web App Deployment**: The application is deployed to Azure using the official `azure/webapps-deploy` action, with secure authentication via OIDC.
+- **Post-Deployment Health Check**: After deployment, the workflow performs a health check on the live site to verify successful deployment.

+This ensures that every change to the `main` branch is automatically validated and deployed, providing a robust DevOps pipeline for the demo application.

+## Visual Demo: Interactive Web UI

+A modern, interactive web UI is included with the demo and can be accessed at `/index.html` (served from `wwwroot/index.html`).
+This page provides a user-friendly way to explore and interact with the Person API without needing external tools.

+**Features:**

+- **Create Person:** Fill out a form to add a new person to the in-memory data store.
+- **Get All People:** View a table of all people currently in the system.
+- **Get Person by ID:** Retrieve and display a person's details and HATEOAS links by entering their ID.
+- **Update Person:** Update an existing person's details using their ID.
+- **Delete Person:** Remove a person from the system by ID.
+- **Swagger & Article Links:** Quick access to the Swagger UI and the related article.

+The UI is built with Bootstrap for a clean, responsive look and uses JavaScript to call the API endpoints directly.
+This makes it easy to test all CRUD operations and see HATEOAS links in action.

+> **Tip:** The web UI is a great way to demo the API to others or to quickly verify functionality during development.